CoreTurboBoost/vim-dotfiles/README.md

 ## Opening the text editor

-To open the code editor run the `vimc` command.
+- To open the code editor run the `vimc` command.
+Just after opening the editor run `:PlugInstall` to install the new plug-ins.
-To open the text editor run the `vimt` command.
+- To open the text editor run the `vimt` command.